Evident-Industrial/NDE_Open_File_Format/site/docs/examples/code-samples/writing-ut-ascans.md

 The remaining objects and arrays cover:

-- The definition of groups, its datasets and processes: in our case a single group, a `AScanAmplitude` dataset and an [ultrasonicConventional](../../json-metadata/setup/data-model/groups/processes/ultrasonicConventional.md) acquisition process
+- The definition of the groups, datasets, and processes: in our case, a single group, a `AScanAmplitude` dataset, and an [ultrasonicConventional](../../json-metadata/setup/data-model/groups/processes/ultrasonicConventional.md) acquisition process
 - The definition of the [acquisition unit](../../json-metadata/setup/data-model/acquisition-units.md): in the example below, the OmniScan X4 64x128
 - The definition of a [specimen](../../json-metadata/setup/data-model/specimens.md): in the example below,  a 25 mm thick mild steel plate
 - The definition of the [probe](../../json-metadata/setup/data-model/probes.md): in the example below, a C109 fingertip contact probe
 - The definition of the [wedge](../../json-metadata/setup/data-model/wedges.md): as we will be in contact, we will define a wedge with most of its dimensions equal to 0

-As the process of creating these JSON objects can be tedious the first time, we'll provide a template incorporating the above parameters to facilitate this demonstration.
+As the process of creating these JSON objects can be tedious the first time, the following template incorporates the above parameters to facilitate this demonstration.

 ??? example "**Setup** template"